Falkirk Stadium

-The Falkirk Stadium is an all-seater football stadium in Falkirk, central Scotland, which is the home ground of Scottish Premiership club Falkirk and Lowland Football League club East Stirlingshire since 2018.
+The Falkirk Stadium is an all-seater football stadium in Falkirk, central Scotland, which is the home ground of Scottish Premiership club Falkirk.
 The stadium has a capacity of and currently consists of three fully completed stands.

 The stadium was opened in 2004 with the main stand completed.
 It became the home of Falkirk in the same year after the club ground shared Ochilview Park for the 2003-04 season whilst the stadium was being constructed.
 The north and south stands were built and opened in 2005 and 2009 respectively.
-East Stirlingshire have shared the ground since 2018, when they ended their own groundshare at Ochilview to return to Falkirk.
+East Stirlingshire shared the ground from 2018 to 2025.

 History

 Work began on building the stadium in 2003 after Brockville Park, the club's town centre home since 1885, was sold and demolished.

 The project of building the stadium was a partnership between Falkirk Football Club and Falkirk Council who set up the Falkirk Community Stadium Ltd which provided the funds to construct and run the stadium.
 Falkirk Council estimated £6.1 million would be required for the first stage of the Community Stadium build and would contribute £3.1 million initially.
 The sale of Brockville Park amounted to £9 million pounds for the club, of which £2.8 million went towards the build, whilst £200,000 came from sportscotland.

 The first stage of the stadium was completed in time for the 2004-05 football season and Falkirk moved in after spending the previous year ground-sharing with local rivals, Stenhousemuir at their Ochilview Park home.